lnbits/legend-regtest-enviroment/README.md

 # use bitcoin core, mine a block
 bitcoin-cli-sim -generate 1

-# use elements, mine a liquid block
-bitcoin-cli-sim -generate 1

 # use c-lightning nodes
 lightning-cli-sim 1 newaddr | jq -r '.bech32' # use node 1
 lightning-cli-sim 2 getinfo # use node 2